emilypx/appfair.github.io/index.md

 ### Can I distribute Beta or Demo versions of my app through the App Fair?

-There are no restrictions on the kinds of apps that you can build and distribute on the App Fair.
+There are no restrictions on the kinds of apps that you can build and distribute at the App Fair.
 The App Fair welcomes all apps: Student Projects, Experiments, Artistic and Literary works, Vanity App, Demos, Tests, and Re-Mixes of other App Fair apps.
 As a completely automated system, there is no human review, so the only requirement to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.

+Projects and organizations will, however, need to abide by the rules and restrictions of the hosting environment (which, in the case of the App Fair fair-ground, is GitHub).

 ### How can I set the description of my app in the App Fair catalog